funnyQZQ/Machine_learning_tutorials/MachineLearningAlgorithms/LinearRegression.md

 #### 2. Objective
 The objective of linear regression is to find the optimal regression coefficients $\beta$ that minimize the sum of squared differences between the predicted and actual values.
-This process is known as Ordinary Least Squares (OLS).

 #### 3. Solving the problem

 #### 3.1 Analytical solution

 We have a linear regression model:

 $$
 y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \cdots + \beta_n x_n + \epsilon
 $$

 Our goal is to find the parameters $\beta = [\beta_0, \beta_1, \cdots, \beta_n]$ that minimize the sum of squared errors between the predicted and actual values.

 $$
 \beta = [\beta_0, \beta_1, \cdots, \beta_n]
 $$

 that minimize the sum of squared errors between the predicted and actual values.

 The problem can be expressed in matrix form as:

 $$
 \mathbf{y} = \mathbf{X} \boldsymbol{\beta} + \boldsymbol{\epsilon}
 $$

 Where:
 - $\mathbf{y}$ is an $m \times 1$ vector of the target variable.
 - $\mathbf{X}$ is an $m \times (n+1)$ matrix, with the first column being all ones (for the intercept $\beta_0$), and the remaining columns are the feature values.